Nargis45/Credit-Card-Default-Prediction/README.md

 Out of all these models RandomForestRegressor is the best performer in terms of f1-score.

-The strongest predictors of default are the PAY_AMTX, the LIMIT_BAL & the PAY_AMTX.
+The strongest predictors of default are the PAY_AMTX, the LIMIT_BAL & the BILL_AMT_X, PAY_X, AGE and SEX on the basis of models used.

+**Demographics:** We see that being Female, More educated, Single and between 30-40 years old means a customer is more likely to make payments on time.